On the Vocabulary of Grammar-Based Codes and the Logical Consistency of Texts: Introduction

-Now we will present the main result.
+Now we can approach the main result.
 Let $\sred{}$ be the expectation operator and let $\card{A}$ be the cardinality of a~set $A$.
-We also use this definition from \cite{Shields97}: \begin{definition} A~stationary process $(X_i)_{i\in\mathbb{Z}}$ is called a~\emph{finite-energy process} if
+We also use this concept from \cite{Shields97}: \begin{definition} A~process $(X_i)_{i\in\mathbb{Z}}$ is called a~\emph{finite-energy process} if

+for all $t\in\mathbb{Z}$, all $u,w\in\mathbb{X}^*$, and certain constants $c<1$ and $K$, as long as $P(X_{t+1:t+\abs{w}}=w)>0$. \end{definition} It can be easily seen that stationary finite-energy processes have a~positive entropy rate.
+Moreover, condition (\ref{FE}) is satisfied for processes dithered with an IID noise \cite{Shields97}---so it seems reasonable in modeling natural language.

-for $P(X_{1:n}=w)>0$, $n,m\in\mathbb{N}$, and certain constants $c<1$ and $K$. \end{definition} Our formalization of the proposition \usebox{\QLThesis} takes the following form: \begin{theorem} Let $(X_i)_{i\in\mathbb{Z}}$ be a stationary finite-energy strongly nonergodic process over a~finite alphabet $\mathbb{X}$.
+Our formalization of proposition \usebox{\QLThesis} takes the following form: \begin{theorem} Let $(X_i)_{i\in\mathbb{Z}}$ be a stationary finite-energy strongly nonergodic process over a~finite alphabet $\mathbb{X}$.
 Assume that inequality

 holds for some $\beta\in (0,1)$, $\delta\in(\frac{1}{2},1)$, and sets (\ref{Un}) where functions $s_{k}$ satisfy (\ref{UDPcondi}).
 Then